 We will continue our discussions on reduction and disposal of marine litter (including abandoned, lost and otherwise discarded fishing gear) and noise in the marine environment and prepare advice where common objectives are identified.
 We will fuel and enrich our discussions by attending relevant informative events and workshops.

-We will seek expert advice on seabird populations in the North Sea, to identify possible causes for the decline in numbers, links with - and impacts from - fisheries.
+We will seek expert advice on sensitive species, such as seabird populations, in the North Sea, to identify possible causes for the decline in numbers, links with - and impacts from - fisheries.